sp1thas/sp1thas.github.io/content/posts/sphinx-prefect.md

  - sphinx
  - documentation
  - visualization
-summary: This article demonstrates an easy way to add your prefect flow visualizations into your sphinx documentation using the `sphinxcontrib-prefectviz` plugin.
+description: This article demonstrates an easy way to add your prefect flow visualizations into your sphinx documentation using the `sphinxcontrib-prefectviz` plugin.
 ---

 This article demonstrates an easy way (hopefully) to add your prefect flow visualizations into your sphinx documentation using the [sphinxcontrib-prefectviz][1] plugin.